 A cloud server.
 There are companies that specialize in providing space on their servers to which you can backup your entire computer…via the internet.
 The common providers are BackBlaze, Carbonite, and CrashPlan (also called Code 42), and there are others.
 Cloud server backups are archival backups.

-BackBlaze is currently our favorite because it’s easy to set up and use, and costs $5.00 a month per computer, payable annually.
-Of course the initial backup may take a while, depending on how much data needs to be copied.
-Thereafter, since on what’s changed since the last backup must be copied, and the backups take place frequently as long as you’re connected to the internet, the backups are quick.
+Like with Time Machine, the initial backup may take a while, depending on how much data needs to be copied.
+Thereafter, backups are quick, since only what’s changed since the last backup must be copied.
+And the backups take place in the background throughout the day.

-If you need to recover one or two folders, or a few files, from your cloud backup, you can do that right through the backup application provided by BackBlaze, Carbonite, CrashPlan, or whichever service you use.
-If you need to restore your entire computer, or recover gigabytes of data, the providers will send you your backup on an external drive…overnight.
+If you need to recover one or two folders, or a few files, from your cloud backup, you can do that right through the BackBlaze application.
+If you need to restore your entire computer, or recover gigabytes of data, BackBlaze will send you your entire backup on an external drive…overnight.

 You can learn more about BackBlaze by going to the BackBlaze web site.
 There are many other cloud backup companies, too!
 Carbonite, CrashPlan, SugarSync, iDrive…but having tried them, we find BackBlaze the least expensive and easiest to implement and use.